 This episode is sponsored by Radpower Bikes and Cleverhood.

-Support The War on Cars on Patreon for exclusive access to bonus episodes and nifty rewards like stickers and more.
+Support The War on Cars on Patreon and receive exclusive access to ad-free bonus content.

-This episode was produced and edited by Doug Gordon.
-Our music is by Nathaniel Goodyear.
-Our logo is by Dani Finkel of Crucial D.
+This episode was recorded by Josh Wilcox at the Brooklyn Podcasting Studio and edited by Ali Lemer.
+Our theme music is by Nathaniel Goodyear.
+Our logo is by Dani Finkel of Crucial D Designs.